rtmigo/xrandom_dart/README.md

 # Which to choose

-If you do not want to bother, use `Xrandom`.
-It works fast and everywhere.

 | Target                            | Mobile and Desktop | and JavaScript |
 |----------------------------------|------------------|------------|
 | **Just a generator**  | `Xrandom`              | `XrandomJs`        |